Back to School Driving Safety for Adults and Teens

 4. Watch for Pedestrians and Bicyclists

-Pedestrians and bicyclists on the road during the school year is not an uncommon occurrence.
+Pedestrians and bicyclists on the road during the school year is not uncommon occurrence.
 In both rural and urban areas, you can expect to see more families utilizing this method of transportation.
-While most school zone laws apply to areas within 1000 feet of the schoolyard, motorists should be watching for pedestrians and bicyclists at least a mile away.
+While most school zone laws apply to areas within 1,000 feet of a schoolyard, motorists should be watching for pedestrians and bicyclists at least a mile away.
 When passing someone on a bike or on foot, slow down and give them at least three feet of clearance, per state law.

 5. The Easiest Defensive Driving Techniques for Teens